Warning signs of suicide

 The warning signs of suicide have been noted by groups which have analyzed or studied cases to determine predictors of suicidal actions.

 Factors associated with suicide

 Certain factors are known to be associated with increased risk of suicide, which may fall into one of three categories – individual, socio-cultural and situational.

-There are several unusual or related actions which have been associated as predictors of suicidal feelings, including:
+There are several unusual or related actions which have been associated as predictors of suicidal feelings, including (but not limited to):